victorklijmeij/mattermost-enterprise-openshift/README.md

 Building the required Moby container image involves a simple `docker build --rm --tag mattermost:4.4.1 .`.
 You can see that this is just an example... repositoyname and version may vary :)

-## Copyright

-Copyright (C) 2016,2017 Red Hat Inc.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

-The GNU General Public License is provided within the file LICENSE.